ngmcfarland/emily/brain/README.rst

 Conversations create a simple way of defining a flow of questions and responses which can mimic natural speech.
 They allow Emily to easily go deeper on one subject without losing context or getting confused.

   *When writing a brain file, use topics to go wide, and conversations to go deep.*

+For an example of conversations, look at the "sports.json" brain file and the "sports.py" module in emily/emily_modules.

 Nodes
 ~~~~~